Come Fly To Barbados!

 The airline offers up 100 in-flight movies to choose from, depending on seat class, plus on-line booking and web check-in.
 One of BA’s latest innovations: telephone check-in.

-Antigua-based LIAT (www.liat.com) is the main commuter airline operating between the islands of the Caribbean and schedules daily direct flights into Barbados’ Grantley Adams International Airport from all over the Caribbean.
+Antigua-based LIAT (www.liat.com) is the leading commuter airline operating between the islands of the Caribbean and schedules daily direct flights into Barbados’ Grantley Adams International Airport from all over the Caribbean.

 The airline also has international partnerships with Virgin Atlantic and JetBlue.